hpweisberg/FLYy/README.md

 ## Known Bugs 🛠️

+- [FIXED] myJourney textarea is not populating correctly when attempting to edit a post.
 - Time entrey fields have date attached.
 - Add myJourney has a different view than myFlights and myFriends
-- myJourney textarea is not populating correctly when attempting to edit a post.